keep-starknet-strange/satoru/book/src/smart-contracts-architecture/referral-module.md

 # Referral Module

-The Referral Module is responsible for managing protocol users' affiliations, providing them with discounts and rebates.
-It is crucial for incentivizing users to refer others and reward them for their contributions to the platform's growth.
+The Referral Module handles user referrals, giving discounts and paybacks.
+It’s key for encouraging people to bring in others and rewarding them for helping the platform grow.

 It contains the following Cairo library files: